 From Roseburg: Travel east along Highway 138 then turn north onto Road 34, AKA the west entrance to Toketee Ranger Station.
 At the bottom of the hill turn left across the two concrete bridges.
 Proceed 2.2 miles and turn right onto Forest Road 3401.
 Proceed another 0.7 miles to a parking area on the left.

 Cross the foot bridge over the North Umpqua River to the trail.
 Turn right, proceed 0.1 miles to a junction.
 Turn to the right and start to climb a steep trail for 0.2 miles.
 At the next fork turn right and climb a narrow trail for 0.2 miles.
 At the final fork, take the path leading uphill and to the left.
 Look for the shelter.

 12. Bagby Hot Springs

 Another place well known for soaking in the nude is Bagby Hot Springs.
-Word has it management here has tightened the rules up a bit, and banning nudity completely from the public pools.
+Word has it management here has tightened the rules up a bit and banning nudity completely from the public pools.
 While it may not be OK in their public pools, nudity is just fine in their private tubs.
-If going to Bagby Hot Springs during the wnter months, be prepared for winter weather conditions as the roads are not maintained for winter travel.
-Please refer to the BAGBY DISCUSSION page for the latest road condtions.
+If going to Bagby Hot Springs during the winter months, be prepared for winter weather conditions as the roads are not maintained for winter travel.
+Please refer to the BAGBY DISCUSSION page for the latest road conditions.

 11. Cougar Hot Springs